davesheldon/nap/docs/reference/requests.md

 A set of captures to perform.
 Any number of variables may be captured as YAML keys.

 {: .highlight }
-For more information about captures, see [Reference -> Captures](/nap/reference/captures).
+For the full capture reference, see [Reference -> Captures](/nap/reference/captures).

 ### `asserts` - Asserts